HermitHan/hanky-lisp/README.md

 # hanky-lisp

-Hanky-lisp is some Common Lisp codes for daily programming.
+Hanky-lisp is some Common Lisp codes for daily programming, and it's writed based by sbcl on linux.

+It's can be loaded simply just by load the "load-hanky-lisp.lisp".
+You can add a line in your .sbclrc:

+    (load "[your-hanky-lisp-path]/load-hanky-lisp.lisp")

+Then you can use the hanky-lisp!
+You can try to write (man 'man) in your repl.

 It can do: